-As the eldest child of Italian and English immigrants, Dan was the first member of his family born in America.
+As the eldest child of immigrant parents, Dan was the first member of his family born in America.
 Raised by a single mom from an early age, finances were often challenging.
 Even so, his family instilled in him a strong appreciation and recognition of the special opportunities America offers.
 As a result, Dan has made public service an important part of his life.

 Dan and his wife Kim moved to Mt.
-Lebanon in 2002 where he joined the Mt.
+Lebanon where he joined the Mt.
 Lebanon Fire Department as a volunteer firefighter.
-In 2011, he was awarded the Medal of Merit for his attempt to save the life of a three-year-old child from a devastating house fire.
-He went on to be elected as a municipal commissioner, and has volunteered to serve on such local boards as Outreach Teen and Family Center, Center for Theater Arts, and the Hollywood Theater in Dormont.
+In 2011, he was awarded the Medal of Merit for his attempt to save the life of a 3-year-old child from a devastating house fire.
+He went on to be elected as a municipal commissioner, and has served the community as a board member of such local institutions as Outreach Teen and Family Center, the Center for Theater Arts, and the Hollywood Theater in Dormont.